twittner/zeromq-haskell/README.md

 This software currently has *beta* status, i.e. it had seen limited testing.

+Version 0.8.4 - Various fixes to work with GHC 7.4.1.

 Version 0.8.3 - Derive Read in SocketOption and PollEvent.

 Version 0.8.2 - Revert changes to support 0MQ 2.x as well as 3.x in a single